LCC-CIT/CS233JS-CourseMaterials/Labs/TermProject/CS233JS_ProjectRequirements.md

 - Be hosted on citstudent.lanecc.edu.

-- Production code should be transpiled and bundled using Babel and Webpack.
+- Production code should be bundled using Webpack.

 ## Submission